ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 Generally, it is easiest to have two power sources on the robot.
 This avoids scenarios where motors changing speed cause a voltage drop that reboots the computer.
 Often, the computer power source is a USB battery pack.

 When selecting a power source, be aware that it needs to be able to supply a sufficient amount of current.
 The current requirement mostly depends on the main computer.
-In general, using a 2.4A power source is a safe option (3A is better for a Pi 4B) and is generally recommended.
-Depending on how many sensors and other devices are connected, lower currents may be required.
-The following are minimum recommendations by each computer.
-These minimums are lower than commonly recommended due to the fact that the computer is generally not driving a display when used on a robot.

-- 2.1A for Pi 3A+, Pi 3B+, and Pi 3B
-- 2.4A for Pi 4B
-- 1.0A for Pi Zero W
-- 1.5A for Pi Zero 2 W

-*Note: Higher capacity battery packs last longer.*
+In general, using a 2.4A power source is a safe option, however double check the tables in the previous section to see the recommended current rating for each supported board. **It is ok to use a power source that has a higher current rating, but lower is not recommended.**

+*Note that recommendations in the tables above are lower than manufacturer recommendations in many cases because the SBC will not be driving a display on the robot and often has fewer USB devices connected.*

 ??? info "USB Battery Packs"
+    *Higher capacity battery packs will last longer on a single charge.*

     | Battery Pack            | Capacity             | Output Current (max) | Link(s)      |
     | ----------------------- | -------------------- | -------------------- | ------------ |
     | Anker Astro E1          | 5200 mAh / 6700mAh   | 2.1A                 | [Amazon (5200mAh)](https://www.amazon.com/Anker-bar-Sized-Portable-High-Speed-Technology/dp/B00P7N0320) <br /> [Amazon (6700mAh)](https://www.amazon.com/Anker-Upgraded-Candy-Bar-High-Speed-Technology/dp/B06XS9RMWS/) |